aiforhumans/AI_framework/README.md

 Then open `http://127.0.0.1:8000/` in your browser.

-## Replacing the stub with a real local LLM
+## Local LLM integration (LM Studio)

+This project is already wired to use LM Studio as the local LLM runtime.

-- Implement real generation logic in `app/models/service.py` inside `LocalLLMService.generate`.
+- The generation logic lives in `app/models/service.py` inside `LocalLLMService.generate`.
-- Option 1: call an external local server (e.g., Ollama HTTP API).
-- Option 2: load a model in-process (e.g., `llama-cpp-python` or HuggingFace `transformers`).

-The UI and API contract (`/api/generate`) remain the same; only the internals of `LocalLLMService` need to change.
+- Requests are sent to LM Studio's OpenAI-compatible HTTP API (`/v1/chat/completions` and `/v1/models/`).
+- Agents (`AgentConfig`) control the system instructions, default model, max tokens, and temperature.

+If you want to switch to a different local backend (e.g., Ollama or an in-process `transformers` model), you only need to change the internals of `LocalLLMService` while keeping the `/api/generate` API contract the same.